 Restaurant Puk’s location, a short walk from attractions like Copenhagen City Hall, Christianborg Palace, and Tivoli Gardens, makes it the perfect spot of a lovely dinner after a day packed with sightseeing.

-From Restaurant Palægade you can enjoy a post-meal stroll along Nyhavn, the most famous canal in Copenhagen with stunning pastel-coloured houses.
+From Restaurant Palægade, you can enjoy a post-meal stroll along Nyhavn, the most famous canal in Copenhagen, with stunning pastel-colored houses.

-After your meal, you can get a drink in the nearby Meatpacking district, Kød Byen.
-This trendy area is a favourite with locals and boasts beautiful tree-lined streets in a historic neighbourhood.
+After your meal, you can get a drink in the nearby Meatpacking District, Kød Byen.
+This trendy area is a favorite with locals and boasts beautiful tree-lined streets in a historic neighborhood.

 If New Nordic is your preferred option, or you want to compare both styles of Danish cooking, several fantastic restaurants in Copenhagen cater to distinct palates.
-At a New Nordic restaurant, you can experience Danish ingredients cooked innovatively, served in gourmet presentations.
+At a New Nordic restaurant, you can experience Danish ingredients cooked innovatively and served in gourmet presentations.

-One favourite New Nordic restaurant is Marv og Ben (“Marrow and Bone”), located at Snaregade 4.
+One favorite New Nordic restaurant is Marv og Ben (“Marrow and Bone”), located at Snaregade 4.
 The dining experience at this remarkable restaurant in Copenhagen is phenomenal, and the young owners have developed a genuinely exclusive take on Danish cuisine.
-With locally sourced ingredients, the open-kitchen produces dishes with complex flavours and textures.
+With locally sourced ingredients, the open kitchen produces dishes with complex flavors and textures.
 The service is magnificent, and the simple decor adds to the experience by letting the food be the star of the evening.